tylertitsworth/5th-age-srd/Classes/Necromancer.md

 ### Corpse Explosion

-Close-quarters spell
+Close-quarters Spell

-Daily; Interrupt action
+Full Recovery; Interrupt action

 **Trigger:** A nearby non-mook creature, or the last of a group of mooks, dies